 ├── dags # Where your DAGs go

-├── Dockerfile # For Astronomer's Docker image and runtime overrides
+├── Dockerfile # For the Astro Runtime Docker image, environment variables, and overrides

 ├── include # For any other files you'd like to include